 Household sizes are based on Census averages unless updated through the customer Water Budget Modification process.
 Based on these averages, a number of people per household is assumed for each account type: four people for single family homes, three people for condominiums, and two people for apartments.
 Please check your billing statement and contact us if you have a different number than what is stated on your bill.
 The District has updated the wastewater rate structure to account for cost increases passed through from the South Orange County Wastewater Authority.

 Outdoor water budgets for residential locations are calculated using three factors:

 Irrigable area is the amount of landscaped area on the property that receives regular watering.
 Evapotranspiration (ET) is the amount of water that is lost each day due to evaporation and plant transpiration.
-ET will vary due to factors such as wind, humidity, and temperature.
+ET will vary due to factors such as length of day, wind, humidity, and temperature.
 Lastly, the plant factor equates to the specific amount of irrigation water required by each type of plant in your yard.

-Moulton Niguel has developed an ET visualization tool to illustrate the areas where ET levels are higher, and how it plays a role in your residential outdoor water budget.
+Moulton Niguel has developed an ET visualization map tool to illustrate the areas where ET levels are higher, and how it plays a role in your residential outdoor water budget.

 Commercial customer water budgets are calculated based on a three-year rolling average of each commercial customer’s monthly use.
 If your business has separately metered landscape irrigation needs, the outdoor water budget is calculated based on the size of the landscaped area and real-time localized weather data, among other factors, as shown in the Irrigation Budgets section below.

 Customers whose water use remains within their water budgets are billed at the lowest available rates, and customers who exceed their water budgets are billed at higher rates for the amount of water they use above their water budget.
 All water rate revenue in excess of the cost of imported water will be designated for the Water Efficiency Fund to fund new water supply projects and invest in water efficiency improvements to maintain reliability.